lmjohns3/theanets/docs/quickstart.rst

 it by adjusting the model parameters so that the error of the model output decreases.

-The :class:`Experiment` class handles the general case of training with fairly little work.
+The :class:`theanets.Experiment` class handles the general case of training with fairly little work.
 Most of the effort required here is in processing your dataset so that you can use it to train a network.

 More information
 ================

 This concludes the quick start guide!
-Please read more information about `theanets` in the `User's Guide`_.
+Please read more information about ``theanets`` in the `User's Guide <http://theanets.readthedocs.org/en/latest/guide.html>`_.